islandproblem/islandproblem/essay.md

 But critically, as an AGI gains resources, this can *reduce* the resources of *other* AGIs.
 If an AGI acts as a CEO, then it can dominate the other companies by preventing them from accessing resources.

 If one AGI uses its general intelligence and scientific understanding to capture as many resources as possible, then the other AGIs will need to follow.
 Otherwise, both the other AGIs *and* their companies or countries will be locked out of resources, and dominated by those with the most resources.

+This creates a fundamental physical process that requires AGIs to compete.

 ### Resources: Two Levels